Cozy Corner Parent's Handbook

 Full Time students can take 2 weeks off a year with a 25% discount off your normal weekly payment.
 To receive this discount, I must receive 2 weeks written notice.
 Without notice full payment is due.
 Payments are due prior to time-out.
-These 2 weeks can be scheduled same time as my two weeks as well.
+These 2 weeks cannot be scheduled same time as my two weeks.
 Days missed due to sickness, mommy/daddy days, doctor appointments or any other unapproved absences will not be credited to your account (full payment is due).

 The first two weeks will be regarded as a trial period, in which case either party may terminate the contract without notice.
 After the first 2 weeks of enrollment, a 4 week written notice from parent or provider is required to terminate the contract, with the exception of gross misconduct on part of the provider, parent, or child.
 This is grounds for immediate discontinuation of service.
 In cases of non-payment, legal action may be taken, and the parents will pay all legal fees incurred.